EMCI Consortium Statutes

-(i) To propose to the General Assembly a tri-annual work program, detailed annual work programs, as well as the annual budget;
+(i) To propose to the General Assembly a tri-annual strategy, detailed annual work programs, as well as the annual budget;

-(ii) To consider applications for membership and to submit them to the General Assembly;
+(ii) To consider applications for membership and submit them to the General Assembly;

-(iii) To decide any corrective measures regarding the good management of the Consortium and to inform the General Assembly of such decisions;
+(iii) To decide any corrective measures regarding the good management of the Consortium and to put any such proposals to the General Assembly for approval;

 (v) To ensure that the accounts and records are kept in good order and that the resources are put to proper use;